Trust Registration Service

-The Trust Registration Service (TRS) is managed by HMRC and contains specific information about each trust, including the settlor, the trustees, the beneficiaries, and potentially the assets.
-It is not a public record but interested parties can access the information in limited circumstances.
+The TRS is managed by HMRC and contains specific information about each trust, including the settlor, the trustees, the beneficiaries, and potentially the assets.
+It is not a public record but interested parties can access some of the information in limited circumstances.

 The TRS is now the only way to register a trust with HMRC and obtain a Unique Taxpayer Reference (UTR).
-It is wholly online and there is no provision to register or update using paper documents.

 Who must register?